Swys de Bruin

-Zacharia Francois 'Swys' de Bruin (born in Ficksburg, South Africa) started his coaching career with Durban North College previously known as Afrikaans Hoër Durban-Noord and is a South African rugby union coach, previously the head coach of the Super Rugby side.
+Zacharia Francois 'Swys' de Bruin (born in Ficksburg, South Africa) started his coaching career with Durban North College previously known as Afrikaans Hoër Durban-Noord and is a South African rugby union coach,and is the former head coach of the Springbok Women.

 Career

 Sharks

 De Bruin started his coaching career in Durban at the Academy.
 He was the head coach of the side in 1996 and 1997 and took charge of the in the 1998 Vodacom Cup, guiding the team to the semi-finals of the competition.